The scale menu

 For instance :

-Step 1 : you click on the first point to mark (the first calibration marker appears)
+Step 1 : you click on the first point to be marked (the first calibration marker appears)

 Step 2 : you move to the second point, keeping the mouse button pressed